vagonz98/elec327final/README.md

-## Welcome to GitHub Pages
+## The Cliff-Detecting Robot!

-You can use the [editor on GitHub](https://github.com/vagonz98/elec327final/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Welcome to the overview of our cliff-detecting robot!
+If you're interested in looking at our demo video, head [here](http://www.youtube.com/watch?v=5AqDvhuFCWw), but for a full run-down check out our presentation video [here](http://www.youtube.com/watch?v=SUiz2lATAr0).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.